zhaoshuoxp/lncRNA/README.md

 This script uses original output GTF file of [stringtie](https://ccb.jhu.edu/software/stringtie/).
 There should be a unique transcript ID in field 2, FPKM in field 4 for *de novo* or in field 7 for reference transcript of column 9 when you run stringtie with [GENCODE ref GTF](https://www.gencodegenes.org/human/release_19.html) guide.

-> The position of ID or FPKM could change if you use other references, ex: NONCODE.
+> The position of ID or FPKM could change if you use other references, e.g. NONCODE.
 Change line43, line57 if necessary.

 ### How it works
 The filtering principle and threshold are based on [PLAR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4576741/) with several steps simplification and improvement.